gdills/dataviz_final_project/README.md

 ## Project 03

 In this project, I explored comments from a rate my professor data set.
 Very interesting to perform text analysis on user comments.
-I ended up creating a bing sentiment analysis which compares individual professors at an institution.
+I ended up creating a bing sentiment analysis which compares individual professors at any given institution in the dataset.

 **Sample data visualization:**